leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

 In term mode we can directly write proofs as syntactic expressions.
-In this section we introduce "tactic mode", which allows us to write proofs more interactively, with tactics as commands to follow for building such a proof.
+In this section we introduce "tactic mode", which allows us to write proofs more interactively, with tactics as instructions to follow for building such a proof.
+The statement to be proved at a given point is called the *goal*, and instructions make progress by transforming the goal into something that is easier to prove.
+Once the tactic mode proof is complete,
-Lean should be able to take a tactic mode proof and turn it into a proof term.
+Lean should be able to turn it into a proof term by following the instructions.

 Tactics can be very powerful tools, bearing much of the tedious work and allowing us to write much shorter proofs.
+We will slowly introduce them as we go.

-We can enter tactic mode by writing the keyword ``by``:
+We can enter tactic mode by writing the keyword ``by`` after ``:=``:

 .. code-block:: lean

+    -- term mode
+    example (A B C : Prop) : A ∧ (B ∨ C) → (A ∧ B) ∨ (A ∧ C) :=
+    fun h1 : A ∧ (B ∨ C) ↦
+    Or.elim (And.right h1)
+      (fun h2 : B ↦
+        show (A ∧ B) ∨ (A ∧ C) from Or.inl (And.intro (And.left h1) h2))
+      (fun h2 : C ↦
+        show (A ∧ B) ∨ (A ∧ C)
+          from Or.inr (And.intro (And.left h1) h2))

+    -- tactic mode
     example (A B C : Prop) : A ∧ (B ∨ C) → (A ∧ B) ∨ (A ∧ C) := by
       intro (h1 : A ∧ (B ∨ C))
       cases h1 with